Downtown Phoenix campus

 All journalism courses are taught in the new building, and students are able to take their general education core classes on the downtown campus.
 Cronkite students can complete their entire course of study on the downtown campus, but they can easily enroll in specialty classes – or pursue a second major – on the Tempe campus.

-First-year Cronkite students reside in Taylor Place, a residential hall just across the street from the Cronkite building.
+First-year Cronkite students reside in Gordon Commons, a residential hall just across the street from the Cronkite building.
 The complex, located between First and Second streets on Taylor Street across from the Cronkite School, features two towers with 1,284 beds and a combined 366,500 square feet of space.

 The first floor includes a dining facility, retail stores and an outdoor patio garden.
 Each floor has a laundry facility, meeting room, vending area, atrium lounge and screened porches.
-Taylor Place also features living and learning communities for the Cronkite students enrolled in Barrett, The Honors College.
+Gordon Commons also features living and learning communities for the Cronkite students enrolled in Barrett, The Honors College.

 Light rail system

 A light rail transportation system connects Mesa, Tempe and Phoenix.
 The 20-mile line runs from uptown Phoenix through the city’s downtown and east to Tempe and Mesa.
 A light rail station sits directly across from the Cronkite School and gets students to and from the Tempe campus in about half an hour.